oss-generic/process/codingStandards/CodingStandard-CSharp.md

 ColorsEnum
 ```

-> **Exception**: All fields and varible names that contains GUI elements like button should be postfixed with their type name without abbreviations. e.g., `cancelButton`, `nameTextBox`.
+> **Exception**: All fields and variable names that contain GUI elements like button should be postfixed with their type name without abbreviations. e.g., `cancelButton`, `nameTextBox`.

 ## Commenting Conventions